South African women are at high risk of gun-related domestic violence

-South African women are at risk of becoming victims of gun violence.
-Many blame this on criminals.
-But a national study found that more women (57%) were murdered by their husbands or boyfriends (called intimate femicide) than by strangers.
-Guns played a major role in these murders; guns were used in 17% of the cases seen.
+Guns are the leading weapon used to murder women in South Africa.
+Many blame this on criminals, but a national study found that more women are murdered by their husbands or boyfriends (called intimate femicide) than by strangers.

-The Domestic Violence Act of 1998 as amended (2021) compels the court to make an order for the removal of a gun/s where access to a gun is indicated – the order is included in Domestic Violence Protection Orders issued by the court.
-You can apply for a Domestic Violence Protection Order using the application form below.
+The Domestic Violence Act of 1998 (amended in 2021) requires courts to order the removal of firearms in domestic violence cases.
+This order is included in Domestic Violence Protection Orders issued by the court.

 DOWNLOADS